CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/ComputeServerSettingAllOf.md

 `func (o *ComputeServerSettingAllOf) UnsetServerConfig()`

 UnsetServerConfig ensures that no value is present for ServerConfig, not even an explicit nil
+### GetStorageControllerOperation

+`func (o *ComputeServerSettingAllOf) GetStorageControllerOperation() ComputeStorageControllerOperation`

+GetStorageControllerOperation returns the StorageControllerOperation field if non-nil, zero value otherwise.

+### GetStorageControllerOperationOk

+`func (o *ComputeServerSettingAllOf) GetStorageControllerOperationOk() (*ComputeStorageControllerOperation, bool)`

+GetStorageControllerOperationOk returns a tuple with the StorageControllerOperation field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetStorageControllerOperation

+`func (o *ComputeServerSettingAllOf) SetStorageControllerOperation(v ComputeStorageControllerOperation)`

+SetStorageControllerOperation sets StorageControllerOperation field to given value.

+### HasStorageControllerOperation

+`func (o *ComputeServerSettingAllOf) HasStorageControllerOperation() bool`

+HasStorageControllerOperation returns a boolean if a field has been set.

+### SetStorageControllerOperationNil

+`func (o *ComputeServerSettingAllOf) SetStorageControllerOperationNil(b bool)`

+ SetStorageControllerOperationNil sets the value for StorageControllerOperation to be an explicit nil

+### UnsetStorageControllerOperation
+`func (o *ComputeServerSettingAllOf) UnsetStorageControllerOperation()`

+UnsetStorageControllerOperation ensures that no value is present for StorageControllerOperation, not even an explicit nil
+### GetStoragePhysicalDriveOperation

+`func (o *ComputeServerSettingAllOf) GetStoragePhysicalDriveOperation() ComputeStoragePhysicalDriveOperation`

+GetStoragePhysicalDriveOperation returns the StoragePhysicalDriveOperation field if non-nil, zero value otherwise.

+### GetStoragePhysicalDriveOperationOk

+`func (o *ComputeServerSettingAllOf) GetStoragePhysicalDriveOperationOk() (*ComputeStoragePhysicalDriveOperation, bool)`

+GetStoragePhysicalDriveOperationOk returns a tuple with the StoragePhysicalDriveOperation field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetStoragePhysicalDriveOperation

+`func (o *ComputeServerSettingAllOf) SetStoragePhysicalDriveOperation(v ComputeStoragePhysicalDriveOperation)`

+SetStoragePhysicalDriveOperation sets StoragePhysicalDriveOperation field to given value.

+### HasStoragePhysicalDriveOperation

+`func (o *ComputeServerSettingAllOf) HasStoragePhysicalDriveOperation() bool`

+HasStoragePhysicalDriveOperation returns a boolean if a field has been set.

+### SetStoragePhysicalDriveOperationNil

+`func (o *ComputeServerSettingAllOf) SetStoragePhysicalDriveOperationNil(b bool)`

+ SetStoragePhysicalDriveOperationNil sets the value for StoragePhysicalDriveOperation to be an explicit nil

+### UnsetStoragePhysicalDriveOperation
+`func (o *ComputeServerSettingAllOf) UnsetStoragePhysicalDriveOperation()`

+UnsetStoragePhysicalDriveOperation ensures that no value is present for StoragePhysicalDriveOperation, not even an explicit nil
+### GetStorageVirtualDriveOperation

+`func (o *ComputeServerSettingAllOf) GetStorageVirtualDriveOperation() ComputeStorageVirtualDriveOperation`

+GetStorageVirtualDriveOperation returns the StorageVirtualDriveOperation field if non-nil, zero value otherwise.

+### GetStorageVirtualDriveOperationOk

+`func (o *ComputeServerSettingAllOf) GetStorageVirtualDriveOperationOk() (*ComputeStorageVirtualDriveOperation, bool)`

+GetStorageVirtualDriveOperationOk returns a tuple with the StorageVirtualDriveOperation field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetStorageVirtualDriveOperation

+`func (o *ComputeServerSettingAllOf) SetStorageVirtualDriveOperation(v ComputeStorageVirtualDriveOperation)`

+SetStorageVirtualDriveOperation sets StorageVirtualDriveOperation field to given value.

+### HasStorageVirtualDriveOperation

+`func (o *ComputeServerSettingAllOf) HasStorageVirtualDriveOperation() bool`

+HasStorageVirtualDriveOperation returns a boolean if a field has been set.

+### SetStorageVirtualDriveOperationNil

+`func (o *ComputeServerSettingAllOf) SetStorageVirtualDriveOperationNil(b bool)`

+ SetStorageVirtualDriveOperationNil sets the value for StorageVirtualDriveOperation to be an explicit nil

+### UnsetStorageVirtualDriveOperation
+`func (o *ComputeServerSettingAllOf) UnsetStorageVirtualDriveOperation()`

+UnsetStorageVirtualDriveOperation ensures that no value is present for StorageVirtualDriveOperation, not even an explicit nil
 ### GetLocatorLed

 `func (o *ComputeServerSettingAllOf) GetLocatorLed() EquipmentLocatorLedRelationship`